 The Blood Group Diet

-The Blood Type Diet or Blood Group Diet, devised by Dr Peter D'Adamo, requires you to follow a specific food plan suitable for your blood type.
-The basic premise for this diet is that the four main blood groups (A, B, AB and O – the universal blood donor) each react in different ways to different foods.
-We all vary in many ways – in hair colour, eyes, body types and skin colour as well as blood types.
-Depending on your blood type, it could well be that you may have been using the wrong diets all along.
-Dr D'Adamo's book, "Eat Right for your Type", a book explaining the basis of the diet, lists down the types of food appropriate for each blood type.
-The book, first released in 1996, has since become a New York Times best seller.
+The Blood Type Diet or Blood Group Diet will require you to follow a specific food plan suitable for your blood type.
+Dr Peter D’Adamom created this particular diet and published “Eat Right for your Type”, a book explaining the basis of the diet and lists down the kinds of food appropriate for each blood type.
+The book, first released in 1996 has since made it to the New York Times best sellers list.

-One of the reasons the body has different reactions to food is that, according to the doctor, the secretion of gastric juices varies for every blood type.
-Dr D’Adamo also theorizes that lentins, a protein found on the surface of some foods, can cause serious kidney problems for people with certain blood types.
+This diet works on the premise that the body has different reactions to food depending on a person’s blood type.
+One of the reasons this is so, according to the doctor, is that the secretion of gastric juices varies for every blood type.
+Dr D’Adamon also theorizes that lentins, a protein found on the surface some foods can cause serious kidney problems for people with certain blood types.

-The program categorises each blood type under the following diet profiles- Type O: Meat eaters, Type A: Vegetarians, Type B: Omnivores, and Type AB: Mixed diet eaters.
+The program categorizes each blood type under the following diet profiles- Type O: Meat eaters, Type A: Vegetarians, Type B: Omnivores, and Type AB: Mixed diet eaters.

 People follow this diet for the following reasons:

-- It’s easier to follow than some diets.
-Once you know under which diet profile you fall, you can eat any of the foods listed under that category.
+- It easier to follow than some diets.
+Once you know under which diet profile you fall, you can eat any of the foods listed under that category

 Critics cite the following reasons why people should not jump to this diet: